-Replacing an entire thermoforming machine is too big a step for many but an IR upgrade can improve the performance of an expensive fixed capital asset and can typically pay for itself within months.
+Replacing an entire thermoforming machine is too big a step for many but an IR oven upgrade can improve the performance of an expensive fixed capital asset and can typically pay for itself within months.

 Every thermoforming system, in some way, has its custom features depending on products, materials and cycle time.
-The Ceramicx belief is that sooner or later most of these will migrate over to IR based systems in the coming years.
+The Ceramicx belief is that sooner or later most of these will migrate over to design and optimised IR based systems in the coming years.